 MGT 6311.
 Introduction to Financial Accounting.
 [Formerly MGT 311] Studies the basic concepts and limitations of financial accounting.
 This course covers the financial reporting process and the development, interpretation, and analysis of financial statements for external users, such as investors and creditors.
-[2]
+[2] (Limited to first-year MBA students only)

 MGT 6312.
 Introduction to Managerial Accounting.
-[Formerly MGT 312] Focuses on internally available, generally proprietary, accounting information, which is not required for disclosure in the external financial statements.
+[Formerly MGT 312] Focuses on internally available, generally proprietary, accounting information, which is not required for disclosure in external financial statements.
 Users of these internal information sources are managers, directors, investment bankers, consultants, internal and external auditors, and others.
 This course is divided into two parts: decision making and performance evaluation.
-We begin the course with a discussion of the basic vocabulary and mechanics of managerial accounting systems.
-For the remainder of the course, we focus on identifying and extracting relevant information from managerial accounting systems as an input to decision making and performance evaluation.
+The course begins with a discussion of the basic vocabulary and mechanics of managerial accounting systems.
+The remainder of the course focuses on identifying and extracting relevant information from managerial accounting systems as an input to decision making and performance evaluation.
 Course objectives are reinforced through the course readings, case write-ups and discussions, problem solving, and exams.
 Prerequisite: MGT 6311.
-[2]
+[2] (Limited to first-year MBA students only)